cylc/cylc-doc/src/user-guide/writing-workflows/runtime.rst

 Runtime Inheritance - Multiple
 ------------------------------

-If a namespace inherits from multiple parents the linear order of precedence (which namespace overrides which) is determined by the so-called *C3 algorithm* used to find the linear *method resolution order* for class hierarchies in Python and several other object oriented programming languages.
-The result of this should be fairly obvious for typical use of multiple inheritance in Cylc workflows, but for detailed documentation of how the algorithm works refer to the `official Python documentation
+If a task or family inherits from multiple parents the order of precedence is determined by the so-called *C3 algorithm* used to find the linear *method resolution order* for class hierarchies in the Python programming language.
+The result of this should be obvious for typical use of multiple inheritance in Cylc workflows, but for detailed documentation of how the algorithm works refer to the `official Python documentation
 <https://www.python.org/download/releases/2.3/mro/>`_.

 The *inherit.multi.one* example workflow, listed here, makes use of